CLARKBENHAM/sep_finetune_llm/README.md

 Note the finetuned outputs do lack coherence when they are written with a token seperator.
 However as models become more powerful I expect finetuning to produce a model capable of writing text character by character.

+# Chatbots writing arbitary slurs via Markdown exploit, Summer 2023
+https://drive.google.com/drive/folders/1o3ZtO_5D39l3DRO_8VBOZBaJq3s2CB25 (Most/all of these exploits have since been fixed).

+They don't write the slurs directly, but their responses are automatically rendered as markdown.
+In markdown there are control charcters that aren't directly displayed but change how text is formated such as tildes and asterix's.
+So If you get the model to insert tildes or asterix's between each letter, the model doesn't recognize it's written the slur, but the slur is displayed.
+If you ctrl-c ctrl-v'd you'd paste the slur.

+This doesn't matter directly, but we can extrapolate.
+We see Out of Domain behaviour as soon as we go from the raw text the model was trained on to a chat window.
+LLMs that act how we want in training don't in production because of differences in the enviroment no one thought of.
+Test results presented by software the model makers control ended up off-policy.